ameya-6964/ameya-6964/README.md

 # About Me 😃
 ### Full Stack Developer skilled in JavaScript and Java, specializing in front-end frameworks such as React, Next.js, and incorporating animation libraries like GSAP and Framer Motion.
 Proficient in using locomotive for smooth scrolling effects.
-Adept at creating visually appealing designs with Bootstrap and Tailwind.
+Adept at creating visually appealing designs with Bootstrap and Tailwind Css.

 - 🌍  I'm based in India
 - ✉️  You can contact me at [belvalkar7@gmail.com](mailto:belvalkar7@gmail.com)